MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-electronic-document-sending-and-receiving.md

 ms.date: 04/01/2021
 ms.author: edupont
 ---
-# <a name="set-up-electronic-document-sending-and-receiving"></a>Set Up Electronic Document Sending and Receiving
+# Set Up Electronic Document Sending and Receiving

 As an alternative to emailing as file attachments, you can send and receive business documents electronically.
 By electronic document is meant a standard\-compliant file representing a business document, such as an invoice from a vendor that can be received and converted to a purchase invoice in [!INCLUDE[prod_short](includes/prod_short.md)].
 The exchange of electronic documents between two trading partners is performed by an external provider of document exchange services.
 The generic version of [!INCLUDE[prod_short](includes/prod_short.md)] supports sending and receiving electronic invoices and credit memos in the PEPPOL format, which is supported by the largest providers of document exchange services.
 A major provider of document exchange services is preconfigured and ready to be set up for your company.